 Visit these friendly monkeys with a bit of caution at Ubud's Monkey Forest

-After breakfast, you'll get a full day's worth of exploring Ubud and its surrounding area.
-Start at Gunung Kawi, one of Bali's largest temple complexes and a unique archaeological site.
-The ancient shrine reliefs are carved into the rocks and cliffs overlooking the Pakerisan Valley near the village of Tampaksiring.
-Kids with an interest in "Tomb Raider" or "Indiana Jones"-style archaeology will love this place.
+Spend today exploring more of Ubud and its surroundings.
+Start at Gunung Kawi, one of Bali's largest temple complexes and an important archaeological site near the village of Tampaksiring.
+Wander among the ancient shrine reliefs carved into the rocks and cliffs overlooking the Pakerisan Valley, and enjoy the quieter atmosphere and lush surroundings.
+Kids with an interest in "Tomb Raider" or "Indiana Jones"-style archaeology will enjoy the overgrown, natural setting, where they can seek out hidden-away treasures and ruined temples hidden among moss and vines.

-Day 7: Cultural Immersion & Traditional Lunch, Barong Dance Show
+Day 7: Countryside Cultural Immersion & Traditional Lunch, Barong Dance Show

-Later on, sit down for an entertaining and enlightening Barong performance, which features a lion-like creature and character in Balinese mythology.
+Back in Ubud, you'll have time to relax at your hotel before sitting down for an entertaining and enlightening Barong performance, which features a lion-like creature and a central character in Balinese mythology.
 Barong is the king of the spirits, leader of the hosts of sound, and enemy of Rangda, the demon queen.
-Learn about this mythology through a Barong dance that represents the eternal battle between good and evil.
+Learn about this mythology through a mesmerizing dance that represents the eternal battle between good and evil.
 Kids will love the rhythm of the music and the fantastic dance and costumes.

 Start your day at the market, where you'll pick ingredients with a local chef

-Day 9: Transfer to Uluwatu, Temple Tour, Kecak Dance Performance
+Day 9: Transfer to Uluwatu, Temple Tour & Kecak Performance

 More Great Indonesia Itineraries

 Looking for more inspiration for your family trip to Bali?
-Check out these other Indonesia itineraries, explore different ways to spend 10 days in Indonesia, or discover the best time to visit Indonesia.
+Check out these other Indonesia itineraries, explore different ways to spend 10 days in Indonesia with your family, or discover the best time to visit Indonesia.

 Map